tongvtdan/apillis-mfg/docs/simplified-project-contacts-model.md

 ✅ **Helper Functions**: 5 PostgreSQL functions created for contact management
 ✅ **Validation**: All validation checks passed
 ✅ **Performance**: GIN index optimized for array queries
+✅ **Query Services**: OptimizedQueryService updated for organization-based filtering
+✅ **Application Code**: All services updated to use new data model

 ## Next Steps